 Your front lines (black sleeving) are too short.

-Loose off your power adjustment strap or reconnect your front lines on central leader line by reattaching the front line to a knot further from your bar.

-Make sure your spot doesn't loose wind du to high cliffs or buildings.
+Loosen up the power line and reengage in the cleat.
+If not enough move the front line one knot up on the front leader line.
+Make sure your spot doesn't loose wind du to high cliffs or buildings. -